From President Michael Fiorentino, Jr.

 From Provost and Vice President of Academic Affairs Donna Wilson

 Celebration of Scholarship marks Lock Haven University as a distinguished University, and it showcases the contributions of faculty and students to the arts, letters, social sciences, sciences, and a diversity of professions.
-Congratulations to the faculty, students, and alumni who are presenting their research and creative productions today.
+Congratulations to the faculty and students who are presenting their research and creative productions today.

 Research and creative production are oriented to the future, always inclining toward discovery, the next meaningful questions, the next innovation.
 This important work is anchored in mastery of the disciplines and interdisciplinary practice and, at the same time, questions and contests the status quo.
 Scholarship and creative production drive our curriculum and animate our faculty; they are grounded in experiential learning across the spectrum of human experience – from beauty to nanoparticles, from cognition to recreation, from DNA to political theory; and they generate the life-long learning that is a distinction of our graduates.